-The CG travel must be such that no negative impact on the stability or on the normal operation of the AAV is imposed for any payload weight transported on board.
-It is important that the maximum take-off mass of the AAV is kept as low as possible.
-The vehicle should be capable of flying with partial load payloads.
+A Maximum Total Mass Authorised (MTMA) of 1000 kg is allowed.
+The CG travel must be such that no negative impact on the stability or on the normal operation of the aircraft is imposed for any payload weight transported on board (see 7.10).
+It is important that the maximum take-off mass of the aircraft is kept as low as possible.
+The vehicle should be capable of flying with partial load payloads (see 7.8).